aadamss/auction-house/README.md

 - Inside the project repository, you can run it using `sbt run`
 - The API server will become available at `http://localhost:9000`

+### Deployed Application
+- The application is also deployed to `https://auction-house-aadamss.herokuapp.com/`

 ### Running the tests
 - In order to run the tests for the project run `sbt test`
 - In order to run the tests with `scoverage` plugin, run `sbt clean coverage test`